smartoceanplatform/mqtt_clients/README.md

   topics:
       - topic: "my/test/topic1"
         qos: 2 # 0 - AT_MOST_ONCE  | 1 - AT_MOST_ONCE | 2 - EXACTLY_ONCE
+sourceFolder: "data"
+delay: 30 # seconds

 ```

 ### Data Sources

-To configure a folder as a data source use the top level ```sourceFolder`` and ```delay`` nodes to define the path to the folder and the delay interval between published data from the folder.
+To configure a folder as a data source use the top level ```sourceFolder``` and ```delay``` nodes to define the path to the folder and the delay interval in seconds between published files from the folder.

 To configure a broker as a data source use the top level ```sourceBroker``` node which uses the same key:values properties as the ```broker``` node described above.
 In this case, one could subcribe to multiple topics as sources of data using: